544 Wiper Info

 6v Wiper System looks similar to the 12V sys, but it is powered by Fuse 4 (Two Position Switch):

 Extract from 6V 544/210 Wiring Diagram , showing Wiper related components and connections.
-Wire colors, terminals and connections between Switch and Motor Assy are similar to the 12V version, but wire gauge/cross-sectional area, is unsurprisingly double that of 12V sys.
+Wire colors, terminals and connections between Switch and Motor Assy are similar (but not identical!) to the 12V version (some terminal numbers change and Red and Blue wires are reversed to keep it interesting...!), and wire gauge/cross-sectional area, is unsurprisingly double that of 12V sys.
 Supply is also Ignition Power, but by way of Fuse 4 (...oh goody!...you get to have two 25A shorties!).
-No electric Washer Motor is shown.
+A two position switch is shown correctly in the OFF position, with term 31 connected to 31b.

 Picture of SWF Assy, posted in a response by Eric H. on Brickboard thread: